 WHICH COUNTRIES HAVE THE DEATH PENALTY

-According to official data from Amnesty International, an international nongovernmental organization, there were 579 executions in 18 countries worldwide in 2021, a 19.9 percent increase from the previous year (483 executions in 2020).
+According to official data from Amnesty International, an international nongovernmental organization, there were 1,153 executions in 16 countries worldwide in 2023, a 31% increase from the previous year (883 executions in 2022).
 The year 2020 had the lowest number of executions recorded by Amnesty International in the last decade.
-Executions were most frequent in China, as well as in Iran, Egypt, Saudi Arabia, Syria, and Somalia.
+Executions were most frequent in China, as well as in Iran, Egypt, Saudi Arabia, USA, Syria, and Somalia.

 Next, we will find out which countries legally allow the death penalty.